Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-bacteria-barricade/chapter-6.md

 That powerful wave hit one of the boulders.
 This completely stilled the water; but now the boulder flew through the water, almost crushing them.
 All the Enyrgias from before had jumped ship: they now circled the boulder and displayed how _that_ object was moving.

 Once the boulder reached the surface it shot into the air.

-Gravity slowed it down, but as before, the Enyrgias didn't disappear.
-Even as the boulder hung in the air, ready to fall down, it was surrounded by the same amount of creatures as before.
-As if the boulder had saved up energy by slowing down in the air, and would unleash it soon by falling back down.
+Gravity slowed it down quickly.
+But as before, the Enyrgias didn't disappear.
+Even as the boulder hung in the air, still, ready to fall down, it was surrounded by the same number of creatures as before.
+As if the boulder had _saved up_ energy by slowing down in the air, and would _unleash it_ soon by falling back down.

 Cosmo was the better mathematician of the two.
-After seeing this happen a few times in a row, he confirmed.
+After seeing this happen several times, he confirmed.

 "They always stay the same.
 They may jump to different objects, or change, or convert from water to air.
 But the number of them, at least in our close vicinity, stays the same."